Darkle/BlueLoss-Desktop-App-Windows/README.md

 ## Synopsis

-BlueLoss is a desktop app that locks your computer when a device on the network is lost.
-It works on either WiFi or an Ethernet network.
+BlueLoss is a desktop app that locks your computer when a Bluetooth device.

 ## Installation